White Sands National Park

 White Sands National Park Summary

 At this point we have been in the park about 2 hours.
 We could spend more time playing in the sand, but we have to leave.
 Though if you bring in sleds and have a picnic we can see making a day out of it.
 There are also some longer hikes through the dunes as well for those that want to venture farther.
-This seems like a popular and unique place to have some fun with a family or friends.
-Our daughter absolutely loved playing in the dunes, but she brought a lot of sand into our car.
-Though the sunsets were worth it, and we loved playing at White Sands National Park!
+This seems like a popular and unique place to have some fun with family or friends.
+Our daughter absolutely loved playing in the dunes, though she brought a lot of sand into our car.
+But the sunsets were worth it, and we loved playing at White Sands National Park!

 Leave a Comment